Navigating Protein and Protein Supplements

 Amino acids are the building blocks of protein.
 Our body can make some amino acids on its own, but there are some that we need to get from food or supplements.
-When we eat protein, it is broken down into amino acids, which are then absorbed and distributed to different places in our bodies – including muscle cells.
+Protein is broken down into amino acids, which are then absorbed and distributed to different places in our bodies – including muscle cells.
 Amino acids accumulate in our muscle cells after exercise, especially weight training exercise, which signals muscle-building or anabolism.

 - There is no place to store protein in the body as protein, therefore you need to give your body a steady supply.
 If you eat your entire days’ worth of protein at once and think it is going to last you the entire day, think again.
-Since excess protein cannot be stored as protein, it is stored as fat.
-Yes, excess calories, even from protein, are stored as fat!
+Excess protein can’t be stored as protein, so it will be stored as fat.

 - Too little protein or infrequent protein intake starves our muscles and can lead to muscle breakdown or catabolism.

 Everyone has unique protein needs depending on their age, activity level, body composition goals, injury factors, anthropometrics, etc. Start by incorporating protein in all meals and snacks throughout the day (every 3-4 hours) to help avoid catabolism.
 Aim to keep your protein intake between 20-30g protein per serving.
 Studies show that maximal rate of muscle protein synthesis (muscle growth) occurs between 20-30g of complete protein depending on your age.

 Protein supplements (aka protein powder) are not necessary to build muscle, however they can be useful tools to help to achieve your protein goals throughout the day.
 When considering a protein supplement, there are a few factors to consider.

 Not all protein is created equal!